 Eni plans and evaluates its commitment to decommissioning activities on an annual basis and maintains a special abandonment fund to cover the cost of decommissioning all plants at the end of their productive lives.
 Assessing the economic value of a project notably takes both abandonment and technical costs into account, with the associated costs covered by the designated fund at the end of the site’s useful life.
 Accurately estimating costs, which should be updated periodically, and outlining a payment schedule are key when it comes to setting up an appropriate abandonment fund.
 Eni has set up a dedicated department tasked with overseeing the process and capitalising on the skills and expertise associated with such activities, which are similar in terms of their complexity to construction and development projects, for the purposes of ensuring the uniform and organic coordination of decommissioning operations.

-A collaboration with Marche Polytechnic University has been established for the purposes of developing models for assessing sites and quantifying the impact of removing platforms.
 With regard to the Italian off-shore sector, the decommissioning of platforms will represent a major commitment on the part of Eni over the coming years.
 Such operations have already begun with the mine closure programme, which is designed to pave the way for the platforms to be removed and will see work being carried out on some 40 or so off-shore wells over the coming years, with work already under way on two of them.
 In the Upstream sector, meanwhile, the off-shore decommissioning plan for the district of Ravenna is expected to require financial investment amounting to some €150 million over the next few years, with 33 wells set to close and 15 structures to be dismantled, subject to the necessary permits being obtained.
 With regard to on-shore facilities, meanwhile, decommissioning work is already more advanced on the whole.
 Almost all decommissioned structures for which the necessary permits have been obtained have already been demolished and removed and the process of reclaiming the corresponding environmental features, which follows the decommissioning stage, already under way where necessary.
 Significant results have already been achieved in areas that were once home to large petrochemical sites, such as Assemini (CA), Porto Marghera (VE), Priolo (SR), Brindisi and Crotone, to name but a few, where almost all decommissioned plants have now been completely removed.

 Conversion into bio-refineries